mparno/fenics-web/source/featured/2016/fenics16_oslo.rst

   https://easychair.org/conferences/?conf=fenics16

+  (Note that you need to create an EasyChair account if you do not have one already.)

 * If you would like to contribute a poster (in addition to or instead of a talk), please just let Martin Alnæs (martinal@simula.no) know by April 4 2016.
 Please include 'FEniCS16 poster' in the subject of